Grand jury to convene on Nov. 4 in case of 3 teens accused of killing Miramar High student

 The arrest report states that Grant, already suffering from one stab wound to the neck, said, “End it,” and Clements “stabbed the victim in the chest” with a sword.

-The three suspects then allegedly dumped Grant’s body in some nearby bushes, cleaned the blood with cleaning supplies and burned their clothes.
+The three suspects then allegedly dumped Grant’s body in some nearby bushes, cleaned the blood with cleaning supplies, attempted to burn their clothes, and then dumped them in a nearby lake.

 A GoFundMe has been established to help Grant’s mother pay for his funeral expenses.
 If you would like to donate, click here.